sudograph/sudograph/README.md

-# sudograph
+# Sudograph

-GraphQL generator for the Internet Computer
+GraphQL generator for the Internet Computer.